-The Execute Python Script module accepts up to three inputs and produces up to two outputs (discussed below), just like its R analog, the Execute R Script module.
+The Execute Python Script module in Azure ML Studio accepts up to three inputs and produces up to two outputs (discussed in the following section), like its R analogue, the Execute R Script module.
 The Python code to be executed is entered into the parameter box as a specially named entry-point function called

 azureml_main.
 Here are the key design principles used to implement this module:

 - Must have high-fidelity between local and cloud executions.
-The backend used to execute the Python code is based on Anaconda 2.1, a widely used cross-platform scientific Python distribution.
+The backend used to execute the Python code is based on Anaconda, a widely used cross-platform scientific Python distribution.
 It comes with close to 200 of the most common Python packages.
 Therefore, data scientists can debug and qualify their code on their local Azure Machine Learning-compatible Anaconda environment.
-Then use existing development environments such as IPython notebook or Python Tools for Visual Studio to run it as part of an Azure Machine Learning experiment with high confidence.
-Further, the
+Then use an existing development environment, such as IPython notebook or Python Tools for Visual Studio, to run it as part of an Azure ML experiment.
+The

-azureml_mainentry point is a vanilla Python function and can be authored without Azure Machine Learning specific code or the SDK installed.
+azureml_mainentry point is a vanilla Python function and so ****can be authored without Azure ML-specific code or the SDK installed.

 - Must be seamlessly composable with other Azure Machine Learning modules.
 The Execute Python Script module accepts, as inputs and outputs, standard Azure Machine Learning datasets.
-The underlying framework transparently and efficiently bridges the Azure Machine Learning and Python runtimes (supporting features such as missing values).
-Python can therefore be used in conjunction with existing Azure Machine Learning workflows, including those that call into R and SQLite.
-One can therefore envisage workflows that:
+The underlying framework transparently and efficiently bridges the Azure ML and Python runtimes.
+So Python can be used in conjunction with existing Azure ML workflows, including those that call into R and SQLite.
+A result, data scientist could compose workflows that:

-- train models using the extensive collection of algorithms in Azure Machine Learning, and
+- train models using the algorithms in Azure Machine Learning

 - evaluate and post-process the results using R.

-Basic usage scenarios in Machine Learning for Python scripts
+Basic usage scenarios in ML for Python scripts

 In this section, we survey some of the basic uses of the Execute Python Script module.
-As mentioned earlier, any inputs to the Python module are exposed as Pandas data frames.
-More information on Python Pandas and how it can be used to manipulate data effectively and efficiently can be found in Python for Data Analysis (O'Reilly, 2012) by W. McKinney.
+Inputs to the Python module are exposed as Pandas data frames.
 The function must return a single Pandas data frame packaged inside of a Python sequence such as a tuple, list, or NumPy array.
 The first element of this sequence is then returned in the first output port of the module.
 This scheme is shown in Figure 2.